Com1Software/LVTS/Go/Pi Test Vehicle/README.md

 go build

 ```

+## Auto Start Setup
+To make the vehicle run automaticly when the Rasberry Pi is first turned on,
+you can add the cammand to the .bashrc.
+To do this at the command line enter

 sudo vim .bashrc

 At the very end of file add:
 ```shell
 sudo nmcli device wifi hotspot ssid PiLVTS password yourpassword